onap/vnfrqts-requirements/docs/Chapter8/VES_Registraion_3_2.rst

 .. code-block:: yaml

     event: {
      action: [
        any, any, null, rebootVm
      ]
     }

     # whenever the above event occurs, the VM should be rebooted

     fieldname: {
      action: [ 80, up, null, null, tcaUpEventName ],
      action: [ 60, down, overcapacity, null ]
     }

     # when the value of fieldname crosses 80 in an up direction,
     # tcaUpEventName should be published; if the fieldname crosses 60
-    # in a down direction an ‘overCapacity’ named-condition is asserted.
+    # in a down direction an 'overCapacity' named-condition is asserted.

 AggregationRole
 +++++++++++++++